Victoria Gray Adams: Early life and education

-Born as Victoria Almeter Jackson (later known as Victoria Adams Grey) on November 5, 1926 in a black community called Palmer's Crossing, which is now a part of Hattiesburg, Mississippi.
+Born as Victoria Almeter Jackson (later known as Victoria Gray Adams) on November 5, 1926 in a black community called Palmer's Crossing, which is now a part of Hattiesburg, Mississippi.
 She was the daughter of Mack and Annie Mae Jackson.
 Her mother died when she was three years old, and she was then raised by her grandparents.
 Her grandparents were not reliant upon local white people, and ran their own farm.
 Thus, Adams grew up with a strong sense of independence.
 In 1945, she graduated from Depriest Consolidated School.
 She then attended Wilberforce University in Ohio, but had to quit after one year due to lack of funds for tuition.
 Her first marriage was with Tony West Gray.
-They had three children: Georgie Rosewitha Gray, Tony West Gray, Jr., and Cecil Conteen Gray.
-Gray was stationed in Germany at the time, during the Korean war.
+They had three children: Georgie Rosewitha Gray, Tony West Gray Jr., and Cecil Conteen Gray.
+Gray was stationed in Germany at the time, during the Korean War.
 They returned to the United States and lived in Maryland, during which time Adams worked as a cosmetics sales representative.
 The marriage began to decline, and they divorced.
-She later married Rueben Ernest Adams, Jr. They had one son, Reuben Ernest Adams, III.
+She later married Rueben Ernest Adams Jr. They had one son, Reuben Ernest Adams, III.